Casey E. Palmer ⋅

-Sometimes we get so wrapped up in the work that we never actually hustle to reach the goals that we set out in the first place.
+Sometimes we get so wrapped up in the work that we never hustle to reach the goals we set out in the first place.

 What’s Your Dream?